BIDS/repro-case-studies/case-studies/aarendt.md

 4) What do you view as the major incentives for doing reproducible research?

 Within a research team, major incentives include: increased transparency in methods, increased accountability and ability to check for errors in processing, a reduction in spin-up time as new members join the team, and an ability to minimize duplication of effort.
-Between the team and other collaborators/stakeholders, we see major benefits in the ability to share and visualize results, and in our capactiy to perform cross-disciplinary research.
+Between the team and other collaborators/stakeholders, we see major benefits in the ability to share and visualize results, and in our capacity to perform cross-disciplinary research.

 5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?